 When it comes to interiors, having the luxury of a lot of space is not always a good thing.
 Large rooms can feel impersonal, especially open-plan living spaces that typically combine three spaces into one – the kitchen, dining area and lounge room.
-As warm colors advance they can help large spaces feel cosier, so by painting all the walls a warmer color the open-plan space will feel more intimate and the separate rooms come together more as one.
+As warm colours advance they can help large spaces feel cosier, so by painting all the walls a warmer colour the open-plan space will feel more intimate and the separate rooms come together more as one.

 That makes sense, as it’s the place you want to relax in.
 On the other hand, the kitchen is for working, so it benefits from being lighter and brighter.

 ‘I want a room to be calm and serene’